 But let's be honest, Carney's resume probably didn't hurt his chances.
 At 47, he is a former Goldman Sachs investment banker so he has the hands-on, private-sector experience needed to navigate financial markets.
 He brought that experience to the Bank of Canada when he was appointed governor in early 2008, and as its boss won plaudits around the world for helping to ensure Canada avoided being dragged down in the dumps during the financial crisis.

 As chair of the Financial Stability Board, set up by the G20 to oversee regulation and reform in the global financial system, he's got credibility outside of Canada.
-It appears perfect timing, too, as the BoE is slated to gain broader powers to "maintain stability and improve the resilience of the financial system."
 Time Magazine also listed Carney as a top influential person in 2010, saying he was charming and wicked smart.
 On a personal level, his wife is British.